 Premature destruction of red blood cells (hemolysis Anemia due to excessive red blood cell destruction Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more )

 People with secondary thrombocythemia usually have no symptoms related to the high number of platelets (unlike people with primary thrombocythemia).
 Symptoms of the underlying condition usually dominate.

-Although an increased number of platelets might be thought to cause excessive blood clotting, this rarely happens in secondary thrombocythemia unless people also have severe arterial disease or prolonged immobility.
+Although an increased number of platelets might be thought to cause excessive blood clotting, this rarely happens in secondary thrombocythemia unless people also have severe arterial disease.
 Although some people with essential thrombocythemia have an increased risk of bleeding, this is not a concern with secondary thrombocythemia.

-Secondary thrombocythemia is diagnosed—and distinguished from primary thrombocythemia Essential Thrombocythemia Essential thrombocythemia is a myeloproliferative neoplasm in which excess platelets are produced, leading to abnormal blood clotting or bleeding.
-The hands and feet may burn, turn red, and... read more —when people with high platelet counts have a condition that readily accounts for the high number of platelets.
+Secondary thrombocythemia is diagnosed—and distinguished from essential thrombocythemia Essential Thrombocythemia Essential thrombocythemia is a myeloproliferative neoplasm in which excess platelets are produced, leading to abnormal blood clotting or bleeding.
+The hands and feet may burn, turn red or discolored... read more —when people with high platelet counts have a condition that readily accounts for the high number of platelets.